noCaptchaAi/hCaptchaSolverApi/README.md

 You will need the `UID` and `apikey` for sending request.

-To get them, register with a `post` request with email and secure password to endpoint below once to get uid and apikey.
+To get them, register with a `post` request with email and secure password to base api above once to get uid and apikey.

-feelin lazy? use pre-made files on your left, but edit them with your info before executing.

- * `node get_apikey.js`

- * `python get_apikey.py`
+Or use the instruction below.

 ## Apikey Signup:

 ---

 Node: